aionescu/oplang/README.md

 ## License

-This repository is licensed under the terms of the MIT License.
+This repository is licensed under the terms of the GNU General Public License v3.
 For more details, see [the license file](LICENSE.txt).